Part of our major and unexpected life events series

 You can never truly be prepared for the death of a spouse or partner.
 Your many decisions can be overwhelming at a time when you’re dealing with a flood of emotions.

-If you don’t have a financial advisor the following checklist can help.
+If you don’t have a financial professional the following checklist can help.

 1. Call your attorney.